mreishus/demon_spirit_umbrella/README.md

 # DemonSpirit.Umbrella

-*Demon Spirit*, an abstract board game on a 5x5 grid.
+*Demon Spirit*, an abstract board game on a 5x5 grid served over the web.
+You can play against other players or a computer AI with programmable difficulty.
+Built in Elixir, Phoenix, and Phoenix Live View.

 # Running the project (Development)